Learn About Alabama Registered Agents

 Note that the AL Registered Agent address does not need to be the same as your Alabama LLC business address.

 What to Expect from an Alabama Registered Agent Service

-Official Alabama state and federal government correspondence and notifications
+- Official Alabama state and federal government correspondence and notificationsaa

 The Incfile Registered Agent Service for Alabama LLCs

 If you have an LLC that’s incorporated in Alabama and you need an AL Registered Agent, we can help.
 Incfile provides a complete Registered Agent service for any Alabama business.
 If you form your business through Incfile, we’ll act as your Registered Agent free for your first year (normally a $119 annual cost).

 We are authorized to conduct business in Alabama and can legally act as your Registered Agent.
 Here’s what you need to know about Incfile’s AL Registered Agent service:

 - The Registered Agent will always be available to accept documents and letters on your behalf.

 - We automatically notify you whenever we receive correspondence for your business from the Alabama Secretary of State or anyone else.